varalakshmi060902/Leetcode-patterns/README.md

-# Leetcode-patterns
+# Neetcode-patterns
-Just uploading the problems which I am completing on leetcode
+Just uploading the problems which I am completing on neetcode